Is Cyprus in Schengen? 2026 Answer for Expats

 Practical Implications for Expats and Digital Nomads

-For non-EU nationals, the key implications are: a Cyprus-specific visa or residency document is required for legal stays beyond the visa-free period; days in Cyprus are fully separate from your Schengen 90-day budget; to travel within Schengen countries you still need Schengen entry rights independently; and EU residency obtained in Cyprus does not automatically grant Schengen travel rights to non-EU family members who are third-country nationals.
+For non-EU nationals, the key implications are: a Cyprus-specific visa or residency document is required for legal stays beyond the visa-free period.
+Days in Cyprus count separately from your Schengen 90-day budget.
+Traveling within Schengen countries requires separate Schengen entry rights, independent of any Cyprus document.
+EU residency obtained in Cyprus does not automatically grant Schengen travel rights to non-EU family members who are third-country nationals.

 Border Crossings and Travel Between Cyprus and Schengen Countries

-Because Cyprus is outside Schengen, all arrivals and departures are treated as external border crossings.
-Passport control applies at Larnaca and Paphos airports for all travellers, including EU citizens.
-When flying from Cyprus to a Schengen country such as Greece, Germany or the Netherlands, you pass through an exit check in Cyprus and an entry check on arrival - full passport control, not the simplified movement that applies between Schengen states.
+Cyprus requires full passport control at external borders because it is outside Schengen.
+All arrivals and departures at Larnaca and Paphos airports involve passport checks for every traveller, including EU citizens.
+Flying to Schengen countries like Greece, Germany, or the Netherlands means you undergo exit control in Cyprus and entry control on arrival, not the simplified movement between Schengen states.

 This is important for non-EU nationals tracking their Schengen days.
 The entry stamp you receive on arrival in Greece from Cyprus starts counting Schengen days from that point.
 The Cypriot portion of your trip does not appear in the Schengen calculation at all, which is why careful passport stamp tracking is advisable for anyone spending time in both zones.